open-mmlab/mmdetection3d/docs/en/user_guides/dataset_prepare.md

 To prepare ScanNet data, please see its [README](https://github.com/open-mmlab/mmdetection3d/blob/dev-1.x/data/scannet/README.md).

 To prepare SUN RGB-D data, please see its [README](https://github.com/open-mmlab/mmdetection3d/blob/dev-1.x/data/sunrgbd/README.md).

+**Tips**: For S3DIS, ScanNet and SUN RGB-D datasets, we have also provided data annotation files generated offline [here](#summary-of-annotation-files).
+You could download them and place them under `data/${DATASET}/`.
+However, you also need to generate point cloud files and semantic/instance masks files (if it has) by yourself.

 ### Customized Datasets